briandconnelly/BEACONToolkit/csv/doc/csv.md

         as_pct = float(row[2])/100

-As a precaution, `int` should only be used when your are sure that the row contains integers and not decmial numbers.
+As a precaution, `int` should only be used when your are sure that the row contains integers and not decimal numbers.

 If the values of all fields are numeric, they can all be converted at once: